Freepik Enterprise: how do I request SSO and what does the legal indemnification cover for AI-generated content?

 Frequently Asked Questions

-How do I request SSO with Freepik Enterprise?
+How do I request SSO for Freepik Enterprise?

 Expanded Explanation: